The Searchers (band): 1960s – early 1980s

-Mike Pender took the main lead vocal on the next two singles, both of which topped the UK charts: "Needles And Pins" and "Don't Throw Your Love Away", each featuring Chris Curtis on co-lead/high-harmony vocal.
-However, live footage of these songs, as performed on The Ed Sullivan Show and NME Poll Winners concert respectively, show Pender and Jackson singing the lead vocal together in close harmony, with vocal support from Curtis.
-That suggests some differences existed between the live band and the studio version at that time.
+Mike Pender took the main lead vocal on the next two singles, both of which topped the UK charts, "Needles And Pins" and "Don't Throw Your Love Away", each featuring Chris Curtis on co-lead/high-harmony vocal, though live footage of these songs, as performed on The Ed Sullivan Show and NME Poll Winners concert respectively, show Pender and Jackson singing the lead vocal together in close harmony, with vocal support from Curtis.
+Both tracks also featured a distinct 12-string electric guitar sound, which was actually dual 6-strings.
+This combination of vocal harmonies and 12-string electric guitar would provide a key influence for American band the Byrds.

-After scoring with their hit "Needles And Pins", bassist Tony Jackson, who was only allowed one co-lead vocal on their third album (on "Sho Know A Lot About Love"), left the band and was replaced by a Searchers' Hamburg pal, Frank Allen (born Francis Renaud McNeice, 14 December 1943, Hayes, London) from Cliff Bennett and The Rebel Rousers.
+After scoring with their hit "Needles And Pins", bassist Tony Jackson, who had gone from being lead singer to being only allowed one co-lead vocal on their third album (on "Sho' Know A Lot About Love"), left the band and was replaced by a Searchers' Hamburg pal, Frank Allen from Cliff Bennett and The Rebel Rousers.
 Jackson was then signed to Pye as a solo act and, backed by The Vibrations, issued a few singles of which the first, "Bye Bye Baby", charted in the UK in 1964.
 He also re-cut "Love Potion No. 9" but it failed to chart.
-The next Searchers single to chart in the UK during this period was "Some Day We're Gonna Love Again" (1964).
+The last Searchers single recorded with Jackson was "Some Day We're Gonna Love Again".

-Frank Allen's debut single with the band, a strong cover of Jackie DeShannon's "When You Walk in the Room", shot to #3 in the UK, suggesting all was well for the revised lineup (some fans had been unhappy about Jackson's shock departure), and later UK chart hits followed with "What Have They Done to the Rain", "Goodbye My Love" (a rather experimental single for that time, with long harmonised passages, that reached number four), then the folk-flavoured "Take Me For What I'm Worth" (written by P.F.
+Frank Allen's debut single with the band, a cover of Jackie DeShannon's "When You Walk in the Room", by now featuring John McNally’s actual 12-string Rickenbacker guitar, peaked at No. 3 in the UK, and subsequent UK chart hits followed with "What Have They Done to the Rain", "Goodbye My Love" and "Take Me For What I'm Worth" (written by P.F.
 Sloan).
-Some lesser UK chart hits followed in 1965 and 1966, with "He's Got No Love", "When I Get Home", and finally "Have You Ever Loved Somebody".
-An EP release, "Ain't Gonna Kiss Ya", featuring The Searchers' first LP track, "Ain't Gonna Kiss Ya" (sung by Jackson), also charted in 1963.
+Some lesser UK chart hits followed in 1965 and 1966, with "He's Got No Love", "When I Get Home" and covers of the Rolling Stones' "Take It Or Leave It" and the Hollies' "Have You Ever Loved Somebody".
+An EP release, Ain't Gonna Kiss Ya, featuring The Searchers' first LP track, "Ain't Gonna Kiss Ya" (sung by Jackson), also charted in 1963.